 The two activities can be easily combined in a morning, afternoon, or all-day tour to suit anyone's ability and cycling experience.
 You don't have to be an athletic road cyclist — ready to casually quaff a Cabernet on the way back from conquering the 500-meter King Ridge climb, a la Levi Leipheimer's Gran Fondo — to participate.

 Here are three rides that range from easy, off-street cycling to riding some of the quieter roads in a valley packed with wine tasting opportunities, with options noted for adding on a more challenging ride.

 This Class I bike path, also called Sonoma City Trail, is a rails-to-trails conversion of the route that the Sonoma Valley Railroad Company once used to roll through the town of Sonoma.
 It runs about a mile from Highway 12 through neighborhoods and fields, past the home of General Mariano Vallejo at Sonoma State Historical Park and Depot Park Museum, ending at Fourth Street East, where you'll find Sebastiani Winery.

-Continue past Sebastiani's renowned Cherryblock Cabernet Sauvignon vineyard on quiet Lovall Valley Road, and you'll find street signs pointing the way to Ravenswood, Bartholomew Park, Buena Vista and Gundlach-Bundschu, all easy to reach on tree-shaded country lanes.
+Continue past Sebastiani's renowned Cherryblock Cabernet Sauvignon vineyard on quiet Lovall Valley Road, and you'll find street signs pointing the way to Bartholomew Estate, Buena Vista and Gundlach-Bundschu, all easy to reach on tree-shaded country lanes.